 - Allow to cool several hours before serving.

-This baklava is best when using butter, but if you are looking for an oil-free option then use the mixture given above.
+- This baklava is best when using butter, but if you are looking for an oil-free option then use the mixture given above.
 Aquafaba is the liquid from a can of chickpeas.
 Make sure to whisk the mixture well in order to incorporate the ingredients, you can even run it in the blender.
 Make sure your almond butter and maple syrup are at room temperature.
 Keep in mind that the phyllo dough still has some oil.